2015 - 2017

-SYNÆSTHESIA as a traveling exhibition has since gone on to be showcased in the lobby of The Quin Hotel, Ludlow House, on a boat in Bushwick, the art fair Superfine!, the backyard of a boutique in Queens, and continues to expand it's message of wholistic healing and the vibrations of the Solfeggio Frequencies.
+SYNÆSTHESIA as a traveling exhibition has gone on to be showcased in the lobby of The Quin Hotel, Ludlow House, on a boat in Bushwick, the art fair Superfine!, the backyard of a boutique in Queens, and in solo exhibitions at Georgetown College and with Gallery 151 in NYC.